The Horse Dreamer (HB)

 Explores themes of grief, family and healing in an accessible way for young readers.
 For readers of Charlie Mackesy's The Boy, the Mole, the Fox and the Horse, or Jackie Morris and Robert MacFarlane's The Lost Words and The Lost Spells

-The Horse Dreamer is a beautiful book, highly illustrated by the author.
+ReadingZone review: The Horse Dreamer is a beautiful book, highly illustrated by the author.
 It is infused with the soft blue of the sea and the horse gallops across the pages, completely wild and fantastic.
 The story itself is both gentle and sad - readers need to be aware that it contains parent death, depression and bullying.

-Despite the rather grim centre, it is a hopeful story, that people do heal with time, though nothing can be the same as it was.
+Despite the rather grim centre, it is a hopeful story, that people do heal with time, although nothing can be the same as it was.
 The magic is how real the horse remains, even though Merryn knows it is impossible - put there specifically to help, made from the magic of the land she is trying to protect.

-I was incredibly lucky as I was sent a print of Sorrel with my copy of the book and it is the beautiful illustrations that make this a really gorgeous book.
+It is the beautiful illustrations that make this a really gorgeous book.
 You can see the pleasure Holly Surplice takes in drawing and how the simple lines come alive and bring the story alive, too.
 I dithered about the suitable age range for this book and I would actually put it at 10 years plus due to some of the difficult themes.

 192 pages / Reviewed by Jacqueline Harris, teacher